relativehysteria/siren/README.md

   sequence, evaluate them as 1.
 Or if there are 4 `/pause` commands in a sequence, just remove them completely.

-* Write a destructor for SongQueue and call it whenever the bot is disconnected from a voice chat.

-* In SongQueue, set `_stop_threads`: unlock all blocking stuff and shit and close all pipes.

 * On shuffle and clear, invalidate the song received from the caching process and get a new one (in `_song_player_target()`)